-ThoughtSpot version 6.0.4 is now available.
-These release notes include information about new features, fixed issues from previous releases, and any known issues.
+ThoughtSpot version 6.0.5 is now available.
+These release notes include information about new and enhanced features.

 - 6.0.4 New Features

 - 6.0.2 New Features

 - Beta Programs

 Set a relay host for SMTP

 You can now specify a custom port to connect to the SMTP relay host.
 If you do not specify a port, the system uses the default recommended port, port 25.
 Use a custom port if port 25 is blocked in your environment.

 Red Hat Enterprise Linux (RHEL)

 The 6.0.5 release of ThoughtSpot runs with RHEL 7.8 only; starting with this release, we no longer support RHEL 7.7.
 See RHEL 7.8 Release notes.